jpina10/users-api/README.md

 This is a WIP CRUD users API.

 There is a 'dev' profile so to boot the application this profile should be in the run configurations.

-PATCH endpoint is not fully working, it's a work in progress.